thesinghsec/Active-Directory--Home-Lab-/README.md

 # Active Directory Home Lab

-Welcome to the Active Directory Home Lab repository!
-This repository serves as a resource for managing and documenting your Active Directory (AD) home lab setup.
-It includes scripts and guides to help you set up and explore various aspects of Active Directory, such as domain population and setup, external exploitation, C2 exploitation, credential harvesting, offensive PowerShell, and more.
-The lab consists of two Windows 10 Pro machines, one Ubuntu mail server, and one Windows domain controller.
+The Active Directory Home Lab repository provides you with an environment to learn and experiment with Active Directory security and offensive techniques.
+It covers a wide range of topics, including domain population and setup, external exploitation, C2 exploitation, credential harvesting, offensive PowerShell, and more.
+By setting up this lab, you can gain hands-on experience and enhance your understanding of Active Directory security.

 ## Table of Contents
 - [Introduction](#introduction)